AI Resources

 “AI Is a Human Problem,” an essay published in the National Teaching and Learning Forum (in case this is behind a paywall, images of the article are below)

-“But AI Isn’t the Only Bad Thing!,” an essay posted on Medium in which David addresses a flawed defense of AI: that we shouldn’t focus on AI because other things cause problems, too.
+“But AI Isn’t the Only Bad Thing!,” in which David addresses a flawed defense of AI: that we shouldn’t focus on AI because other things cause problems, too.
 In David’s response, he notes that AI causes so many problems that he had to come up with an acronym (I EMIT BLEEPS) to help him remember all of the issues.

 All of David’s AI-focused writing that’s on Medium is gathered in this list.